 Moving to a different account

-You can transfer a CTF account to a Junior ISA.
+You can transfer a Child Trust Fund account to a Junior ISA.
 Contact a Junior ISA provider to do this.

 Records you need to keep